yduf/yduf.github.io/_posts/2023-10-09-doc-paperless-ngx.md

 ### Consume & [tagging](https://skerritt.blog/how-i-store-physical-documents/#tagging)

-I highly suggest creating an inbox tag.
+- Create an **inbox tag**.
 This means that all newly consumed documents are assigned the inbox tag and you can then go through all the new documents and update their names, metadata, tags etc.

+- Create a **Saved View** which shows on your homepage of new documents so you have a little list.

 ### Storage Path - TBD